ohtu-2022k-minivinkit/ohtu-2022k-miniprojekti/documentation/definition_of_done_user_stories.md

-# Robot Framework Definition of Done Files
+# Robot Framework Acceptance Criteria Files
 ## Sprint 1 User stories
 - [User can add a new bookmark, containing a title and a link](../src/tests/robot/add_bookmark.robot)
 - [User can see a list of added bookmarks](../src/tests/robot/list_bookmarks.robot)